-Paul Goldsmith is with the Jet Propulsion Laboratory, Pasadena, CA 91109, USA (e-mail: paul.f.goldsmith@jpl.nasa.gov)
+5Adrian Tang is with the Jet Propulsion Laboratory, Pasadena, CA 91109, USA (e-mail: adrian.j.tang@jpl.nasa.gov)

-necessary or desirable.
-Furthermore, these design techniques by Ref.
-[4] ensure that no anti-reflection coating is necessary to minimize reflection losses.
-Finally, such lenses have been found to theoretically have less than half a dB of loss, which is significantly better than that of a Fresnel zone plate lens, which, while flat and light, can exhibit on the order of 3 to 4dB or more of loss [5].
+is necessary or desirable.
+Furthermore, the design techniques introduced by Ref.
+[5] ensure that no anti-reflection coating is necessary to minimize reflection losses.
+Such lenses have been found to theoretically have less than half a dB of loss, which is significantly better than that of a Fresnel zone plate lens, which, while flat and light, can exhibit on the order of 3 to 4dB or more of loss [6].

 Here we have created and tested a metamaterial flat lens which operates at 20 GHz.
 The lens we present here is intended to act as a low-frequency prototype to test our design procedure.
-A successful design procedure should allow us to experiment with more expensive high-frequency designs, operating at 600 GHz or even above 1 THz.
+We are also developing a complementary electromagnetic simulation to refine our design process and to more accurately determine the optical properties of our lenses before fabrication.
+A successful design procedure should allow us to experiment with more expensive highfrequency designs, operating at 600 GHz or even above 1 THz.